sankar-1776/Wissensbar/README.md

 # Wissensbar Calculator
-# This is a Python Calculator
+# This is a Calculator that runs on Python